ceph/ceph/doc/index.rst

 #.
 Install a recent, supported Linux distribution on a second computer.
 #.
 Install docker.
 On Fedora or Centos::

-   $ sudo dnf install docker
+   $ sudo dnf install podman

   on Ubuntu or Debian::